 Improving Your Customer’s Experience

 Even though page speed and performance are crucial to the customer experience, that’s not all that matters.
 The way your site looks and functions has a lot to do with how your customers decide to make a purchase.
 That’s why taking steps to improve your WordPress UX is important for ecommerce.
+In fact, it's considered an ecommerce website best practice.

 First and foremost, the design of the website is crucial.
 What your site looks like is the first impression customers get.
 Stay current on popular website design trends.
 Your site’s design should be both eye-catching and simple enough for anyone to navigate through.